Boston Spousal Support Lawyer

 Alimony in Boston is not always paid as it should be.
 A single late or missed payment could be due to an isolated event.
 However, chronic missed payments can be resolved by filing a petition through the court system.
 In these cases, the court may notify the payer’s employer and establish an automated payment process.
 This will send the alimony payments directly to the payee and help eliminate any future payment issues.

 Divorce is never a simple process nor is it one to rush through.
-The compassionate and knowledgeable attorneys at DiBella Law Offices, P.C., have over a decade of experience guiding Boston clients with family law issues.
+The compassionate and knowledgeable attorneys at DiBella Law Offices, P.C., have nearly two decades of experience guiding Boston clients with family law issues.
 Call (617) 870-0907 to schedule your free consultation, and begin rebuilding a life of happiness and success.